 On December 16, 2002, appellant filed a complaint in circuit court, alleging three counts of civil battery against appellee.
 On February 10, 2003, appellee responded by serving on appellant a motion to dismiss, a motion for a more definite statement, and discovery requests, including a first request for admission of facts.

-Through an oversight of counsel, appellant failed to respond to the request for admissions within the thirty-day time period designated by Maryland Rule 2-424.
+Through an oversight of counsel, 2 appellant failed to respond to the request for admissions within the thirty-day time period designated by Maryland Rule 2-424.

 Shortly after the expiration of the thirty-day time period, appellee moved for summary judgment, arguing that, as appellant failed to timely respond to his request for admissions, all such facts were deemed admitted, and thus, there were no material facts in dispute.
 Thereafter, appellant served a response to appellee's request for admissions, eight days late.
-Appellant also filed a response to appellee's motion for summary judgment, arguing that there were material facts in dispute because her response, although late, still constituted a denial of the requests that could only be stricken upon motion by appellee and in the exercise of the court's discretion.
-As there had been no motion to strike, appellant asked that her response be considered as a denial, or alternatively, that she be granted permission to
+Appellant also filed a response to appellee's motion for summary judgment, arguing that there were material facts in dispute because her

-&lt;sup>2 Appellant's counsel represented that a response was dictated and prepared, but was inadvertently placed in a file rather than mailed.
+2 Appellant's counsel represented that a response was dictated and prepared, but was inadvertently placed in a file rather than mailed.

-&lt;sup>3 Maryland Rule 2-424(b) provides: "Each matter of which an admission is requested shall be deemed admitted unless, within 30 days after service of the request . . . the party to whom the request is directed serves a response signed by the party or the party's attorney."
+3 Maryland Rule 2-424(b) provides: "Each matter of which an admission is requested shall be deemed admitted unless, within 30 days after service of the request . . . the party to whom the request is directed serves a response signed by the party or the party's attorney."
 Thus, appellant's responses were due by March 17, 2003, thirty days, plus three for the mailbox rule, after the request was propounded on February 10, 2003.